Small picture of Donizetti

 Until about 50 years ago, Donizetti’s reputation and place in the international opera repertoire rested largely on three operas: Lucia di Lammermoor, Don Pasquale and L’elisir d’amore.
 Since then many of his remaining nearly 70 operas have been produced, the exact number being difficult to give because of the reworking of several of them into other operas.
 Thus, on being banned in Naples, Maria Stuarda had to be rapidly reworked as Buondelmonte, while others received quite substantial revision, such as Lucia di Lammermoor becoming Lucie de Lammermoor for the French stage.

 Donizetti also wrote some religious works and orchestral, chamber and piano music.
-Some deaatils of these can be found on the Recordings page and the Scores page .
+Some details of these can be found on the the Scores page.
+Further web sites for Donizetti and for other composers of this era can be found here

 Donizetti's Operas